How to Keep Your Nonprofit Compliant in Nevada

 - small org

-Organizations soliciting only from fewer than 15 persons annually
+“Directed only to a total of fewer than 15 persons annually”

 Why Charitable Compliance Matters in Nevada